-The center does this by fostering research in three areas of focus:
+The center does this by fostering research in three clusters:

 The Mershon Center encourages collaborative, interdisciplinary research projects within the university and with other institutions around the world.
 It supports research by both individual faculty members and multidisciplinary teams.

-The center also organizes conferences, symposia, and workshops that bring together scholars, government officials, and business leaders from around the world to discuss the latest research in national and international security affairs.
-Finally, it hosts visiting scholars and post-doctoral fellows, and supports student research.
+The center also organizes conferences, symposia, and workshops that bring together scholars, government officials, nongovernmental organizations, and business leaders from around the world to discuss the latest research in national and international security affairs.
+Finally, it hosts visiting scholars and postdoctoral fellows, and supports student research.